TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 | pascal     | EvenOdd.sh  |
 | underscore | even_odd.sh |

+Naming conventions are important as they help our testing engine, Glotter, parse file names.

 ## Pull Requests

 If you wish to contribute, [fork][20] the repo and make a pull request